-- Structures and Processes and faculty-specific criteria as determined by the Faculty Board and approved by Senate. - 15.7.12 The recommendations of assessors are considered by the relevant faculty postgraduate assessment committee and a result is recommended to the Faculty Board for approval and ultimately to Senate for noting in accordance with the University's Higher Degrees Policy and the Higher Degrees Administration: Structures and Processes. - 15.7.13 The final assessment outcome for a minor dissertation or dissertation is determined by the FHDC. - 15.7.14 There are four possible responses from an assessor of a minor dissertation or dissertation, namely: - (i) He/she may approve the dissertation with no corrections to be made, and award a mark of 50% or more. - (ii) He/she may provisionally approve the dissertation with minor corrections to be done to the satisfaction of the supervisor and award a mark of 50% or more. - (iii) He/she may recommend substantial amendments to the dissertation without awarding a mark in the light of deficiencies identified in her/his narrative report and advise that the revised version be submitted to her/him for reassessment acknowledging the fact that her/his final mark will be capped at 50%. - (v) He/she may reject the dissertation, awarding a mark reflecting a fail (less than 50%) in which case no reassessment by this assessor will take place. - 15.7.15 The University is not bound by the recommendation of individual assessors as the final assessment result lies solely within the power of the University, which exercises an academic judgement when determining final results. - 15.7.16 An additional oral summative assessment, based on the minor dissertation or dissertation, may be required in accordance with the Faculty Rules and Regulations.
-See also Higher Degrees Policy. - 15.7.17 A research master's degree can be conferred only after the successful completion of every requirement of each component of the respective degree programme, including the submission and favourable evaluation of a research-based dissertation and the submission of one piece of work in a format suitable for a peer-reviewed publication. - A coursework master's degree can be conferred only after the successful completion of every requirement of each component of the respective degree programme, including the submission and favourable evaluation of a research-based minor dissertation, the obtaining of a pass mark for each of the prescribed coursework modules and the submission of one piece of work in a format suitable for a peer-reviewed publication.
-Faculty regulations may stipulate conditions under which students may be exempted from the requirement for the submission of an article.
-These conditions are approved by the relevant Faculty Board and Senate. - 15.7.18 A student is not deemed to have completed the requirements for conferment of the degree if the electronic version has not been submitted to the relevant faculty administration officer prior to the graduation ceremony and closure of the graduation list for the forthcoming graduation ceremony.
+- (v) He/she may reject the dissertation, awarding a mark reflecting a fail (less than 50%) in which case no reassessment by this assessor will take place. - 15.7.15 The University is not bound by the recommendation of individual assessors as the final assessment result lies solely within the power of the University, which exercises an academic judgement when determining final results. - 15.7.16 An additional oral summative assessment, based on the minor dissertation or dissertation, may be required in accordance with the Faculty/College Rules and Regulations.
+See also Higher Degrees Policy. - 15.7.17 A research master's degree can be conferred only after the successful completion of every requirement of each component of the respective degree programme, including the submission and favourable evaluation of a research-based dissertation and the submission of one piece of work in a format suitable for a peer-reviewed publication.

+A coursework master's degree can be conferred only after the successful completion of every requirement of each component of the respective degree programme, including the submission and favourable evaluation of a research-based minor dissertation, the obtaining of a pass mark for each of the prescribed coursework modules and the submission of one piece of work in a format suitable for a peer-reviewed publication.
+Faculty/College regulations may stipulate conditions under which students may be exempted from the requirement for the submission of an article.
+These conditions are approved by the relevant Faculty/College Board and Senate.

-15.7.19 A master's degree can only be awarded with a distinction if the degree was completed within the maximum period allowed for a master's study.
+- 15.7.18 A student is not deemed to have completed the requirements for conferment of the degree if the electronic version has not been submitted to the relevant faculty/college administration officer prior to the graduation ceremony and closure of the graduation list for the forthcoming graduation ceremony. - 15.7.19 A master's degree can only be awarded with a distinction if the degree was completed within the maximum period allowed for a master's study.